 Professor Emeritus of Strategy and Organization

-J Barkev Kassarjian is Professor Emeritus of Strategy and Organization.
-He holds a joint appointment at Babson College as Professor of Management where he was also Chairman of the Management Division (1981-1987).
+J Barkev Kassarjian (1935-2023) was Professor Emeritus of Strategy and Organization.
+He held a joint appointment at Babson College as Professor of Management where he was also Chairman of the Management Division (1981-1987).

-He has published a book, numerous articles, and a large number of cases in a variety of industrial and geographical settings.
-Other writings aimed at a practitioner audience include It’s the Performance, Stupid for Babson Insights, and The Elusive Balance: Navigating the Paradoxes of Academic Life, a chapter in Phronesis in Business Schools (Information Age Publishing).
+During his long and distinguished career, he published a book, numerous articles, and a large number of cases in a variety of industrial and geographical settings.
+Other writings aimed at a practitioner audience included It’s the Performance, Stupid for Babson Insights, and The Elusive Balance: Navigating the Paradoxes of Academic Life, a chapter in Phronesis in Business Schools (Information Age Publishing).
 Jolt your managers out of their comfortable groove – they may learn to lead change, and The Paradox of Leading Change both appeared as IMD Perspectives for Managers.

-Kassarjian’s career reflects an abiding interest in management education at the senior level in diverse cultural settings with expertise in global competitive dynamics, leading change (strategic and organizational), and senior management team building.
+Kassarjian’s career reflected an abiding interest in management education at the senior level in diverse cultural settings with expertise in global competitive dynamics, leading change (strategic and organizational), and senior management team building.

 He obtained his MBA and DBA at Harvard University, where he also served as a research associate during his doctoral studies.
 Prior to attending graduate school, he obtained a BS in Mechanical Engineering from Northeastern University.

-Kassarjian has also served as a consultant to private and public organizations in the Americas, Asia, Europe, and the Middle East, in such areas as leading change, strategic restructuring, and senior management team building.
+Kassarjian also served as a consultant to private and public organizations in the Americas, Asia, Europe, and the Middle East, in areas such as leading change, strategic restructuring, and senior management team building.